 Le Kiwi, Le Mas d'Azil.
 Vegetarian option for every course, with a world food bias.

-This list is correct at the time of its latest revision (autumn 18, but things change ... and your feedback is essential to keep things current.
+This list is correct at the time of its latest revision (summer 2019), but things change ... and your feedback is essential to keep things current.
 If you've found somewhere not on this list, or have been let down by a restaurant that's included here, please do let us know - as far as we know, at the moment this page is the only real resource for vegetarian travellers in the Ariège so we'd really like to keep it up to date.

 OTHER FOOD OPTIONS FOR VEGETARIANS

 The Ariège is a bit of a French anomaly: although it's known far and wide for its duck and other rich, meaty food, it has a surprisingly high number of vegetarian and vegan residents - mostly 'blow-ins' or néo-ruraux (like us)!
 One of the busiest, and most successful, food shops in St Girons is the large organic/wholefood coop, the BioCoop (see below), and one of the busiest and most interesting fêtes each year is the organic festival at La Bastide de Sérou, 15 minutes from L'Atelier d'Artiste.
 In other words, people who choose not to cook with or eat meat or fish have far more choice here than you might expect, and certainly more than in more mainstream parts of rural France.